SS-Verfügungstruppe: Development of the Waffen-SS

-After the close of the Battle of France, the SS-VT was officially renamed the Waffen-SS in a speech made by Adolf Hitler on 19 July 1940.
+After the close of the Battle of France, the SS-VT was officially renamed the Waffen-SS, in a speech made by Adolf Hitler on 19 July 1940.
 Himmler also gained approval for the Waffen-SS to form its own high command, the Kommandoamt der Waffen-SS (Waffen-SS Command Office) within the SS-Führungshauptamt (FHA), which was created in August 1940 under Gruppenführer Hans Jüttner.
 The Totenkopf Division, together with the independent Totenkopf-Standarten, were transferred to FHA control.
 Further that same month, SS chief-of-staff Gottlob Berger approached Himmler with a plan to recruit volunteers in the conquered territories from the ethnic German and Germanic populations.
 At first Hitler had doubts about recruiting foreigners, but he was persuaded by Himmler and Berger.
 He gave approval for a new division to be formed from foreign nationals with German officers.

 In December 1940 the Germania Regiment was removed from the Verfügungs-Division and used to form the cadre of a new division, SS-Division Germania.
 It was made up of mostly "Nordic" volunteers from the newly conquered territories, Danes, Norwegians, Dutch and Flemings.
-By the start of 1941, Germania was renamed Wiking with command given to then Brigadeführer Felix Steiner, the former commander of the SS-VT regiment Deutschland.
+By the start of 1941, Germania was renamed Wiking, with command given to then Brigadeführer Felix Steiner, the former commander of the SS-VT regiment Deutschland.
 The Verfügungs-Division was also renamed Reich (in 1942 Das Reich).
-The Polizei division was brought under Waffen-SS administration.
-The Leibstandarte was expanded to a division for Operation Barbarossa.
+In addition, the Polizei division was brought under Waffen-SS administration.
+The Leibstandarte was also expanded to a division for Operation Barbarossa.

-When the Waffen-SS divisions were assigned numbers much later in the war these first formations, Leibstandarte, Das Reich, Totenkopf, Polizei and Wiking were recognized as SS divisions 1 through 5.
+When the Waffen-SS divisions were assigned numbers much later in the war these first formations, Leibstandarte, Das Reich, Totenkopf, Polizei and Wiking, were recognized as SS divisions 1 through 5.